mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/private-cloud-storage-plans.md

 If you would like to simply share a bucket between environments, or to manually create a bucket and account per environment, use the [existing bucket and account](#s3-existing-bucket-account) option.

 {{% alert color="info" %}}
-Although we offer additional flexibility and provide other options, we recommend using one of the options listed above.
+Although we offer additional flexibility and provide other options, Mendix recommends using one of the options listed above.
 {{% /alert %}}

 #### 3.3.1 Create Account with Existing Policy {#s3-create-account-existing-policy}